haolam05/Meetup/README.md

 * Delete an Event
   * Only host can delete the event
   * Data is updated accordingly in "Events Overiew", "Group Details", "Your Events" and "Your Profile" pages
+* View Group Venues
+  * View venues that belongs to a group in the group details page
+  * User must be signed in to view public groups' venues
+  * Only members can view private groups' venues
+* Create Group Venue
+  * (coming soon)
+* Delete Group Venue
+  * (coming soon)
+* Create In-person events
+  * In person events must have a venue, if group has no venue, then a new venue must be created first
+  * (coming soon)

 ## API Documentation